 USU 1320: History and Civilization

 We in the western world today tend to associate monotheism with our own traditions, as if it were originally the invention of our European ancestors.
 It wasn't.
-Ancient Semitic cultures rooted in the Near East and its environs not only explored monotheistic thinking earlier and more fully but also today embrace the strictest form of monotheism to date, Islam.
+Ancient Semitic cultures rooted in the Near East and its environs not only explored monotheistic thinking earlier and more fully than any known peoples in Europe but also today embrace the strictest form of monotheism to date, Islam.
 Historical data are clear that the conception of a universe created and guided by one deity alone is the product of Eastern ideologies exported to, not from, the West.

 Many today also assume that the earliest historical evidence for monotheism is to be found among ancient Hebrew scriptures, the accounts of a people who lived in the Near East during the second and first millennia BCE.
 It isn't.
-Not only did the Hebrews develop their monotheistic tenets slowly and over the course of several centuries—as we'll see in the next section of the class—but long before the Hebrews even existed as a coherent social group, the ancient Egyptians experimented with a form of single-deity worship.
+Not only did the Hebrews develop their monotheistic tenets slowly—it took them several centuries, as we'll see in the next section of the class—but long before the Hebrews even existed as a coherent social group, the ancient Egyptians experimented with a form of single-deity worship.
 The guiding force behind this brief pause in polytheism was a mysterious pharaoh who gave himself the name Akhenaten.
 Whether or not his theological experiment influenced or in any way stimulated the religion outlined in the Old Testament is not clear.
-What is certain is that the ancient Hebrews were not the only nor the first people on record to adopt the notion of a single cosmic entity overseeing everything.
+What is certain is that the ancient Hebrews were not the only nor even the first people on record to adopt the notion of a single cosmic entity overseeing everything.

 We know both little and much about Akhenaten—that is to say, we know enough to wish we knew much more—but at least the general contours of his biography are clear.
 Born Amunhotep (IV), Akhenaten ruled Egypt for a mere fourteen years (ca. 1352-1338 BCE), a relatively short reign by the standards of the day.
 While there is no record of his death nor have any material remains from his burial as yet come to light, it is safe to assume he died in middle age.
 The cause of his death is not known.